Gender differences in cognition and perception are real

 TEST #1

 Each of the figures numbered 1 through 10 below is a rotated version of either the template marked L (for left) or R (for right).
-Get a piece of paper and take 60 seconds and mark down an or an for each of the numbered figures, denoting which template that figure represents.
+Get a piece of paper and take 60 seconds and mark down an L or an R for each of the numbered figures, denoting which template that figure represents.
 At the bottom of the page, see how many you got right.
 The closer you got to a perfect 10, the greater your space-relations ability.
 Incidentally, this test also provides a rough estimate of your brain’s “biological age,” as our ability to perform spatial transformations in our head slows down when we get older.

 Originally Published In Psychology Today